center-for-learning-management/moodle-local_eduvidual/README.md

 # moodle-block_eduvidual

-# moodle-block_eduvidual  This block helps to make moodle a platform for multiple organisations.
+This block helps to make moodle a platform for multiple organisations.